ArenKDesai/Aren-s-Notes/Health and Digital Technology Partnerships Too Close for Comfort?.md

 Corporations (such as big tech companies) also have shareholders to answer to, which is not the case for many healthcare companies.

 ## Health and digital technology partnerships
 Big tech companies have recently made a lot of those partnerships.
-Google partnered with the University of Chicago Medical Center (and got sued) and aquired
+Google partnered with the University of Chicago Medical Center (and got sued) and aquired FitBit, Amazon aquire